 Steven Soderbergh directs the story of the tempestuous relationship between Liberace (Michael Douglas) and his much younger lover, Scott Thorson (Matt Damon).

-CANNES FILM FESTIVAL / SYDNEY FILM FESTIVAL: Steven Soderbergh’s Behind The Candelabra is a kitschy chiaroscuro of addiction, denial and desire, which spills the beans about late-life Liberace (Michael Douglas)’s toxic relationship with his much younger lover, Scott Thorson (Matt Damon).
+2013 CANNES FILM FESTIVAL / SYDNEY FILM FESTIVAL: Steven Soderbergh’s Behind The Candelabra is a kitschy chiaroscuro of addiction, denial and desire, which spills the beans about late-life Liberace (Michael Douglas)’s toxic relationship with his much younger partner, Scott Thorson (Matt Damon).

 There is much more to this story than the salacious outing of a celebrity.